KyleKing/MML-HeatStage/README.md

 * Change password
 * Set locale (Internationalisation Options -> Change Locale ->  en_GB.UTF-8 -> then set again as default)
 * and any other options you see fit
-* Reboot, especially if you changed the filesystem
+* Reboot, especially if you changed the filesystem size

 ## Specifics for this Application